Xsidelight/flutter_interview_questions/README.md

     - Abstractions should not depend on details.
 Details should depend on abstractions.

     ***GOAL***: reducing the dependency of a high-level Class on the low level Class by introducing an interface.

+## CUPID principles

+CUPID (Clean, Unidirectional, Predictable, Immutable, and Decoupled) is a set of principles for developing software using the Dart programming language.
+These principles can help to improve the quality and maintainability of your code, and are based on the concepts of clean architecture, functional programming, and reactive programming.

+Here are some examples of how you might apply the CUPID principles in Dart:

+Clean: Write your code using a modular, organized, and easily understandable structure.
+For example, you could use the mixin keyword to create a mixin that defines common behavior for multiple classes, and then use that mixin in your classes to avoid repeating code.

+Unidirectional: Use unidirectional data flow to manage the state of your app and make it easier to understand and debug.
+For example, you could use the Stream class to implement a unidirectional data flow, and then use StreamBuilder widgets to automatically rebuild parts of your app's UI when the data in the stream changes.

+Predictable: Make your app's behavior predictable and easy to understand by using well-defined, consistent, and testable code.
+For example, you could use the @immutable annotation to mark classes as immutable, which means their state cannot be changed after they are created.
+This can help to make your code more predictable, because the state of an immutable object will always be the same.

+Immutable: Use immutable objects to help ensure that your code is correct, efficient, and easy to reason about.
+For example, you could use the const keyword to create constants, which are values that cannot be changed once they are created.
+This can help to make your code more predictable, because the value of a constant will always be the same.

+Decoupled: Decouple your code to make it more modular, flexible, and reusable.
+For example, you could use the abstract keyword to define an abstract class, which provides a common interface for other classes to implement.
+This can help to decouple your code, because the implementation details of the classes that implement the abstract class are hidden.

+By following the CUPID principles, you can write clean, maintainable, and efficient code in Dart.

 ## DRY Principle